cedadev/tdc_ogc_services_check/README.md

 There are three different scripts that can be run.

 ## Scan TDS Catalogue and find and test WMS and WCS services
+This script crawls the whole catalogue and carries out basic tests on all the WMS and WCS endpoints it finds.
+It reports using `logging` and outputs a summary of successes and failures at the end.
 ```
 ceda_tds_ogc_scan <URI to TDS catalogue path to scan> (<list of catalogue entries to test>|<test n random sample of entries from the catalogue>)
 ```